About time! Firmino-inspired Liverpool sparkle to inject new life into their top-four chase | Goal.com

 When he plays well, Liverpool play well.
 And he played very well here.

-Tougher examinations lie ahead, of course, starting with the visit of Chelsea on Thursday.
+Further boosts could come in the week, too, with Fabinho back in full training and Diogo Jota, who was due to be on the bench before being taken ill at the team hotel on Saturday night, also available.

+Alisson, too, should return for the visit of Chelsea on Thursday night.
+That's a big one in any season, but even more so this time around.
 Fifth against sixth, in the battle for fourth.

 The good news for Liverpool is that they looked a bit more like themselves here.